SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

 > **💡 Note**<br>
 > Some of the additions and concepts mentioned here are also valid for other constructor expressions further down but not necessarily mentioned explicitly.
-See the details on the syntactical options of the constructor operators in the ABAP Keyword Documentation.
+See the details on the syntax options of the constructor operators in the ABAP Keyword Documentation.

 <p align="right"><a href="#top">⬆️ back to top</a></p>